What Is Adware Round Tripping ?

 Adware programs can change the browser's home page and the default search engine, inject affiliate cookies into search pages, inject rogue advertisements into legitimate websites, or trigger persistent pop-up windows in the browser.
 Their creators' goal is to earn affiliate commissions fraudulently by abusing pay-per-click or pay-per-view advertising schemes.

 What is Adware Round Tripping?

 Adware gets installed on a user system bundled up with web browser extensions, windows apps, or mac applications.
-Malicious Adware changes the browser behavior, collects user information, and injects affiliate cookies in the user browser.
+Malicious Adware changes browser behavior collects user information and injects affiliate cookies into the user's browser.

 Adware Round Tripping is a technique of deceiving advertisers by stealing their genuine buyers.
 Affiliates use Adware to navigate users from the advertiser's website to their website and then direct them back to the advertiser's website, injecting affiliate cookies to monetize the sales.

 Scenario 1 - Auto-Redirect

 Affiliates bundle up Adware with legitimate software applications or browser extensions.
 Once the user downloads infected software or application, the Adware also gets downloaded without the user's consent.
 Malicious Adware controls the user system and browsing activities.
 When the user visits the advertiser's website, the Adware auto-redirects the user to the Publisher's website.
 Publishers then display product listings of the advertiser on their website.
 As the user clicks on any listings, they get directed to the advertiser's website.
 An affiliation cookie is activated in the user's browser.
 When the user makes a purchase, the affiliate earns a commission.

 This process of navigating the user between advertiser and publisher websites without consent is round-tripping.
 As malicious Adware change browser settings and redirect the users, it is referred to as Adware Round Tripping.